rug-ba/ruby_developer_vm/README.md

 Building the Ubuntu box with vagrant
 ------------------------------------
-(DR: successfuly tested with vagrant v1.4.3 on Mac OSX 10.9.1)

 Afterwards use the Vagrantfile with the base box to install the rest of the VM.